LuukyPuuky/S2Portfolio/README.md

 ## 🙋‍♂️ About Me

 Hi, I’m **Luuk Steijaert**! 👋
-I'm a beginning front-end developer and I want to learn more about different frameworks, 3d objects and animations and much more.
+I'm a beginner front-end developer, I am 21 years old and study Fontys ICT Media Design, and I want to learn more about different frameworks, 3D objects, animations, and much more.

 ### 📬 Connect with Me: